dankeg/AidMap/README.md

 - When `ADMIN_PASSWORD` is not set the app generates a single-use random password at startup and logs it to stdout; make sure you capture it from the console and rotate it immediately.
 - Updating `ADMIN_PASSWORD` and restarting the server will rotate the stored hash for the configured username.

+### Two-Factor Authentication

+- AidMap supports time-based one-time passwords (TOTP, Google Authenticator-compatible) for moderator logins.
+- When the default `admin` account is auto-provisioned (no `ADMIN_PASSWORD` set) the server prints both the temporary password and a brand-new TOTP secret to stdout; enroll that secret in an authenticator app before attempting to log in.
+- Moderators who log in with an environment-provided password can enable 2FA from the UI: open the moderator panel and click **Set Up Two-Factor Auth** to generate a unique secret and QR link.
+- After enrollment, future logins require the six-digit code in addition to the password; losing the secret requires database access to clear the `totp_secret` column for that moderator.
+- After deleting the SQLite database or bootstrapping a fresh environment, do the following:
+	1. Start the Flask app and watch the server logs (`app.logger` writes to stderr).
+Capture the generated password and TOTP secret for the `admin` account.
+	2. Add the secret to an authenticator app (Google Authenticator, 1Password, etc.) using either the raw code or the otpauth URL from the log output.
+	3. Sign in to the moderator panel with the logged password plus the six-digit code from your authenticator.
+	4. Immediately rotate the password (`export ADMIN_PASSWORD=...` and restart) once you confirm the TOTP token works.

 ## Database

 - The SQLite database lives in `instance/medical_supplies.db` and is created automatically on first request.